Word of the year: Oxford

 Oxford University Press, which publishes the Oxford English Dictionary and many other dictionaries, announces an Oxford Dictionaries UK Word of the Year and an Oxford Dictionaries US Word of the Year; sometimes these are the same word.
 The Word of the Year need not have been coined within the past twelve months but it does need to have become prominent or notable during that time.
 There is no guarantee that the Word of the Year will be included in any Oxford dictionary.
 The Oxford Dictionaries Words of the Year are selected by editorial staff from each of the Oxford dictionaries.
 The selection team is made up of lexicographers and consultants to the dictionary team, and editorial, marketing, and publicity staff.

 Grant Barrett

-Since 2004, lexicographer Grant Barrett has published a words-of-the-year list, usually in The New York Times, though he does not name a winner.
+Since 2004, lexicographer Grant Barrett has published an unranked words-of-the-year list, usually in The New York Times.